Conservative Republican Party (Brazil)

 The Conservative Republican Party (Portuguese: Partido Republicano Conservador, PRC) was a Brazilian political party founded in October 1910 to represent the republican and oligarchic ideals of agrarian elites of states discontented with the domination of the states of São Paulo and Minas Gerais ("café com leite") during the República Velha.

 Its main representatives were Rio Grande do Sul Senator José Gomes Pinheiro Machado and Marshal Hermes da Fonseca, who was elected president of the republic from 1910 to 1914.
+The party was essentially a coalition of many state parties, notably including the Riograndese Republican Party, which was where Pinheiro Machedo came from.

 The PRC declined from 1915 with the death of Pinheiro Machado.
-Like all political parties, it was finally abolished by the Estado Novo in 1937.
+By 1918, most of the party sectors had become independent parties.
+By 1930, only one active party in Pará continued to uphold the name of PRC.
+It nominated Franco Paulino dos Santos Martires for the 1933 election and was defeated by the officialist Liberal Party of Governor Magalhães Barata.